ARMmbed/Handbooks_v2/1_Getting_Started/1_Intro.md

 4. [Your first program](/1_Getting_Started/5_First_Pro/).

-The program you'll create in this section is called Blinky.
+The program you'll create in this section is called `Blinky`.
 If you've already set up your IDE and have a board, you can skip ahead to the [Blinky example](/1_Getting_Started/5_First_Pro/).